Which American Express Serve card is right for you?

 I got my American Express Serve card — now what?

-Get the most out of your American Express Serve card by doing the following:
+Get the most out of your American Express prepaid card by doing the following:

 - Registering your card.
 To begin using your Serve card, you’ll need to first register it online.
 The process takes only a minute.